-A Whitehall department's budget refers to the money it spends each year on things like public services, welfare and infrastructure.
-These budgets account for seven out of every eight pounds of public spending in the UK, with the remaining pound covering areas such as debt interest payments or local authority spending financed through council tax.
+These budgets account for seven out of every eight pounds of public spending in the UK, with the remaining one-eighths covering areas such as debt interest payments or local authority spending financed through council tax.

-- the Department for Work and Pensions (DWP) where most of the budget is spent on benefits and the state pension
+- the Department for Work and Pensions (DWP), which is responsible for benefits and the state pension

-- the Department for Health (DH) where most of the budget is spent on the NHS
+- the Department for Health and Social Care (DHSC), which is responsible for funding the NHS

-The Department for Exiting the EU (DExEU), HM Treasury (HMT) and the Department for International Trade (DIT) spend the least.
+- HM Treasury (HMT) and the Department for International Trade (DIT) spend the least

-A department’s overall budget is referred to as its Total Managed Expenditure (TME), and it can be broken down into several components.
+A department’s overall budget is referred to as its Total Managed Expenditure (TME), and this can be broken down into several components.

-- resource spending relates to day-to-day operations, including administration spending which covers running costs (e.g. salaries) and programme spending, which pays for things such as public services and state benefits
+- Resource spending relates to day-to-day operations, including administrative costs for departments, and programme spending which pays for things such as public services and state benefits.

 Departmental Expenditure Limits vs. Annually Managed Expenditure

-- Departmental Expenditure Limits (DEL) cover plans that departments are committed to, announced at Spending Reviews.
-They are often set for a multi-year period and spending is limited, which means department leaders cannot overshoot their allocated DEL budget
+- Departmental Expenditure Limits (DEL) cover plans that departments are committed to, announced at spending reviews.
+They are often set for a multi-year period, and spending is limited, meaning departmental leaders cannot overshoot their allocated DEL budget.

-- Annually Managed Expenditure (AME) is defined as spending that "cannot reasonably be subject to firm multi-year limits”.
-AME often relates to functions that are demand-driven, such as pensions or welfare payments.
+- Annually Managed Expenditure (AME) is defined as spending that ‘cannot reasonably be subject to firm three-year limits’.
+AME is harder to predict and often relates to functions that are demand driven, such as pensions or welfare payments.

 The composition of budgets varies by department, depending on their responsibilities.